predespar/restakingProtocol/README.md

 - `KEEPER_ROLE` rotation is two-step (propose/accept).
 - All calls are strictly role-restricted.
 - Emits `NewWrstEthRatePushed` on each report.
+- **Feeds daily rates to PointsController and updates points accumulators using Chainlink price feeds.**

+### 5. PointsController
+- Tracks global `accPointsPerShare[token]` indices and manages user points for all wrstX tokens.
+- Points are NOT ERC-20 and are non-transferable.
+- Points are accrued daily by the Oracle and on every wrstX token transfer via `settleBefore` and `settleAfter`.
+- In claim phase, users can claim or claimAndStake their points for WRST/sWRST.
+- Only wrstX tokens and Oracle can interact with accrual/settlement functions.
+- All roles and access rights implemented via OpenZeppelin `AccessControlUpgradeable`.
+- Fully upgradeable and pausable.

 ## Security & Optimization